 The safety and well-being of NTU students, faculty, staff and visitors is the University's top priority.
 Since January 2020, the University has put in place various precautionary measures to safeguard our community against COVID-19.

-approach in the fight against the COVID-19 pandemic.
+NTU takes a Responsible Community approach in the fight against the COVID-19 pandemic.
 Being collectively responsible for the implementation of the precautionary measures in our community is important to our ability to keep our community safe and healthy.

 We will continue to monitor the situation, take guidance from government authorities, and adjust our measures needed in the days ahead.